FloatingMilkshake/MechanicalMilkshake/README.md

 # MechanicalMilkshake
 A multipurpose Discord bot.

+There are two things you should note:
-Note that I'm not developing this bot with any particular features in mind (for example, moderation tools).
-Also, some features of this bot are somewhat specific and might not be useful to you, but I add them because they're useful to me or others.
-Feel free to suggest a feature if you want something the bot doesn't already have!
+1. I'm not developing this bot with any particular features in mind (for example, moderation tools).
+That said, feel free to suggest a feature if you want something the bot doesn't already have!
 If it's not super complicated, I'm happy to add whatever features you might want.
+2. I use this bot a lot for private tasks, so it may have some functionality that may not work properly or at all for you.
+I try to keep this within /ServerSpecificFeatures.cs, but sometimes that isn't feasible.
+Generally, you should be able to set `useServerSpecificFeatures` to `false` in config.json to keep this stuff out of your way.

 ## How can I add the bot to my server?